mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.2/gui/jobs/index.md

 menuWeight: 3
 excerpt: Native support for creating and managing jobs.
 render: mustache
+beta: true
 model: /mesosphere/dcos/2.2/data.yml
 ---

-The Jobs tab provides native support for creating, scheduling and managing your jobs.
-From the side menu, click on **Jobs**.
-The display will show all of your current jobs either singly or, if grouped, in the group folder.
+The Jobs tab provides native support for creating, scheduling, and managing your jobs.
+From the side menu, select **Jobs**.
+The display shows all current jobs either individually or, if grouped, in the group folder.

 ![Jobs](/mesosphere/dcos/2.2/img/GUI-Jobs-Main.png)

 Figure 1 - Jobs main screen

-Click on the down arrow next to each column name to sort the list.
+Select the down arrow next to each column name to sort the list.

 | Column | Description | Values |
 |-----------------|---------------|------------------|